As host of the podcast "Consumer Review Report," I'm always excited to talk and write about different kinds of products such as this.

 An interesting fact about ceramic nonstick skillets is that they are made by applying a liquid coating to a metal pan that hardens into a slick ceramic surface when the coating is heated.
 But how companies decide what their formula is for this process can make the difference between a good pan and a bad pan for consumers.

-Unfortunately, because the ceramic coating is brittle, microscopic cracks can occur degrading the nonstick capability.
+Unfortunately, because the ceramic coating is brittle, microscopic cracks can occur which degrade the nonstick capability.
 And, the more you have to clean the pan of its stuck-on food, the more degradation occurs.
 So because of this, more bad ceramic skillets exist than good ones.

 The good news about owning one of these pans is that no matter how high the heat is applied to these pans, they are 100% nontoxic.
 They don't expel any toxic fumes into the food or air at any amount of heat.